Next update expected by end of day June 4

 My daughter works at UNC Rex hospital in Raleigh, North Carolina.
 She was able to get me a PET Scan appointment for April 1.
 So, I flew down to Raleigh to visit her for a few days, and got a PET Scan while I was down there.

 Results came back the same day.
-Good news, the results showed no cancerous growth except for in my left testicle.
+Good news, the results showed no cancerous growth except in my left testicle.

 March 27, 2026